Adjustable Jigsaw Guide for Straight Cuts and Crosscuts

 An adjustable DIY jigsaw guide for straight cuts and crosscuts with a fine 90 degree adjustment.

-How to make straight cuts and cross cuts with a jigsaw guide
+How to make straight cuts and crosscuts with a jigsaw guide

-The following steps describe how to make straight cuts and crosscuts with the DIY adjustable jigsaw guide.
+The following steps briefly describe how to make straight cuts and crosscuts with this DIY adjustable jigsaw guide.
 Keep in mind to use the right jigsaw blade for the job.
 Using the right blade is one of the most important things when cutting with a jigsaw to end up with a clean and straight cut.

-Straight cuts with a jigsaw guide
+Straight cuts with a jigsaw straight edge guide

 1. Place the jigsaw guide over the stock and align it using the sight holes